UpscaleProUpscalePro

 Is it safe to upload photos to online upscalers?

 It depends on the tool.
-Reputable services like UpscalePro process images temporarily and do not store them after upscaling.
+Reputable services like UpscalePro store images securely in account history and do not share them or use them for AI training.
 Always check the privacy policy before uploading sensitive images.

 Does UpscalePro store my images?